Clock Model¶

 The following oscillator models are available:

-IdealOscillator: generates ticks periodically with a constant length (mostly useful for testing).
+IdealOscillator: ticks are generated periodically with a constant length (mostly useful for testing).

-ConstantDriftOscillator: tick length changes proportional to the elapsed simulation time (clock drift).
+ConstantDriftOscillator: tick length changes proportionally to the elapsed simulation time (clock drift).

 RandomDriftOscillator: updates clock drift with a random walk process.